Grasshopper-Tekla Live Link FAQ

 Q: How can I make a copy of the Grasshopper file so that the copy creates new objects instead of updating the existing ones?

-A: To duplicate a GH definition so that new objects are generated, you'd need to copy the GH components into a new GH definition (rather than copying the file itself).
+To duplicate a GH definition so that new objects are generated by the copy, you'd need to copy the GH components into a new GH definition (rather than copying the file itself).
 This gives the GH components new GUIDs and they will create new objects in Tekla.
-It's quickly done using keyboard shortcuts:

 1. Ctrl+A select all